-&lt;sup>8 Source: TNS NIPO Financiële Monitor 2014
+8 Source: TNS NIPO Financiële Monitor 2014

-&lt;sup>9 Source: TNS NIPO Financiële Monitor 2014
+9 Source: TNS NIPO Financiële Monitor 2014

-&lt;sup>10 Source: GfK Client Satisfaction Survey (Klanttevredenheidsonderzoek) Grootzakelijk 2014
+10 Source: GfK Client Satisfaction Survey (Klanttevredenheidsonderzoek) Grootzakelijk 2014 processing of products and services, improved the straight-through-processing rate to 99.3% for all client transactions 2014.

-- 28. In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following sentence shall be inserted as the last sentence of the section titled "1.5 Corporate banking Main subsidiaries ABN AMRO Clearing Bank" on page 69: - "Overall, ABN AMRO Clearing Bank's clients are likely to recommend ABN AMRO Clearing Bank to their business associates, as evidenced by ABN AMRO Clearing Bank obtaining a global Net Promoter Score of +13 for 2014." - 29.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following paragraphs shall be inserted after the last sentence of the section titled "1.6 Group Functions Technology, Operations & Property Services" on page 69: - "Additionally, Operations, which is responsible for the processing of all transactions by or with clients, mutations in client contracts or relationships and administrative processing of products and services, improved the straight-through-processing rate to 99.3% for all client transactions 2014. - ABN AMRO also successfully mitigated IT security risk, resulting in lower operational losses over the past three calendar years.
+ABN AMRO also successfully mitigated IT security risk, resulting in lower operational losses over the past three calendar years.
 From 2012 to 2014, operational losses in relation to internet banking fraud, such as phishing, declined by 99%.
-Operational losses resulting from skimming declined by 95% and operational losses resulting from debit card fraud declined by 47%. - In 2013, ABN AMRO launched a programme named TOPS2020, which is mainly focused on re-engineering its IT core banking landscape.
-TOPS2020 is expected to run until 2020 and to lead to a cumulative investment of EUR 510 million in the period between 2013 to 2017, generating "business as usual" cost savings of EUR 230 million as from 2017." - 30.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following paragraph shall be inserted as the last paragraph of the section titled "1.7 Regulation Regulation and supervision in the European Union Solvency Supervision Capital adequacy framework (Basel)" on page 71: - "In addition, at the end of 2014, the Basel Committee published for public consultation revisions to the standardised approaches for credit, operational and market risk, and the introduction of capital floors based on standardised approaches.
+Operational losses resulting from skimming declined by 95% and operational losses resulting from debit card fraud declined by 47%.

+In 2013, ABN AMRO launched a programme named TOPS2020, which is mainly focused on re-engineering its IT core banking landscape.
+TOPS2020 is expected to run until 2020 and to lead to a cumulative investment of EUR 510 million in the period between 2013 to 2017, generating "business as usual" cost savings of EUR 230 million as from 2017."

+29. In the Section "The Issuer - 1.
+ABN AMRO Bank N.V.", the following paragraph shall be inserted as the last paragraph of the section titled "1.7 Regulation - Regulation and supervision in the European Union - Solvency Supervision - Capital adequacy framework (Basel)" on page 37:

+"In addition, at the end of 2014, the Basel Committee published for public consultation revisions to the standardised approaches for credit, operational and market risk, and the introduction of capital floors based on standardised approaches.
 The proposals for the new standardised credit risk RWA (REA) calculation rules include (i) introduction of new risk drivers; (ii) introduction of higher risk weights; and (iii) removal of external ratings from the framework.
 In addition, the revisions are likely to require that banks which apply advanced approaches to risk categories, apply the higher of (i) the RWA (REA) floor based on (new) standardised approaches and (ii) the RWA (REA) floor based on advanced approaches in the denominator of their ratios.
 The consultations are now closed."

-31. In the Section "The Issuer - 1.
-ABN AMRO Bank N.V.", the following paragraphs shall be inserted as the last section of the section titled "1.7 Regulation - Regulation and supervision in the European Union" on page 81:
+30. In the Section "The Issuer - 1.
+ABN AMRO Bank N.V.", the following paragraphs shall be inserted as the last section of the section titled "1.7 Regulation - Regulation and supervision in the European Union" on page 46: